Boutique en ligne française spécialisée dans le Pashmina, Cachemire et Soie.

 ➪ What is Shahtoosh Wool ?

 We are often asked about the origin of the wool used for our pashminas.
-Some even inquire if they are made from shahtoosh wool.
-It is important to note that while pure pashmina is made from the underbelly and neck hair of semi-nomadic Himalayan goats, shatoosh is produced from the neck and chest hair of Tibetan antelopes known as "Chirus."
+Some even ask whether they are made from shahtoosh wool.
+It's important to clarify that, while pure pashmina is made from the fine undercoat of Himalayan goats, shahtoosh (or shatoosh) comes from the neck and chest hair of Tibetan antelopes, known as Chirus.

-Despite this ban, shahtoosh can still be found on the black market.
-However, it is important not to succumb to the lure of profit and to participate in the protection of these animals by avoiding the purchase of shatoosh products.
-If you are looking for a beautiful quality stole, choose pashmina instead, which is also very soft and warm.
+Despite the ban, shahtoosh can still be found on the black market.
+It’s crucial not to give in to temptation and to help protect these animals by refusing to buy shahtoosh products.
+If you’re looking for a high-quality shawl, we recommend pashmina instead — just as soft and warm.

 Himalayan antelopes